Loading, please wait...

 Missed Departure Travel Insurance

-There are few things more stressful, and the frustration is only worsened when it's matters outside of your control that cause you to miss your departure.
+Have you ever missed a flight?
+There are few things more stressful, and this frustration is only worsened when it's matters outside of your control that cause you to miss your departure.

 Claiming for a missed flight

 There are two factors to consider when claiming for a missed flight.
 Firstly, that you missed your flight because of matters outside of your control and secondly, being able to supply supporting evidence to prove this.